Individual Privacy Accounting via a Renyi Filter

 The rest of the paper is organized as follows.
 In the remainder of this section, we give an overview of our main results and discuss related work.
-In the next section, we introduce the preliminaries necessary to state our results, and give an illustration of the benefits of individual privacy accounting in the setting of non-adaptive composition.
+In the next section, we introduce the preliminaries necessary to state our results.
 In Section \ref{composition}, we prove our main adaptive composition theorem for R\'enyi differential privacy.
-We build off this result in Section \ref{filter} and Section \ref{odometer}, where we develop R\'enyi privacy filters and odometers --- objects for budgeting and tracking privacy loss --- and apply them to individual privacy accounting.
+We build off this result in Section \ref{filter}, where we develop a R\'enyi privacy filter---an object for budgeting privacy loss---and apply it to individual privacy accounting.
 In Section \ref{applications} we present an application of our theory to differentially private optimization, as well as some experimental results.